airspot-dev/krules/OVERVIEW.md

 In addition to  reactive properties is possible to define also **extended properties**.

-An extended property is more like the subject’s metadata.
-For example if we are dealing with devices an extended property can be the fleet it belongs to.
-Extended properties are understood by the Knative eventing infrastructure so they are more intended to define logic at the transport layer, for example, to direct all events regarding a subset of subject of the same class to a specific broker triggering isolated group of microservices in the same cluster or even in a different one.
-Thinking about a real-world application,  in an IoT fleet managements system they can be useful to tag each device sending a similar payload but owned by different tenants, for which we provide a set of common logic but also a more customized additional set of functionalities tailored  on the specific needs and requests.
-Ideally, while some common logics could be activated on a public cloud, others, for performance reasons, or for relevance to sensitive data could be located on an edge infrastructure
+An extended property is more like a subject’s metadata.
+For example, if we are dealing with devices, an extended property may be the fleet to which it belongs.
+Extended properties are understood by the Knative eventing infrastructure so they are more intended to define logic at the transport layer, for example, to direct all events regarding a subset of subject of the same class to a specific broker, triggering isolated group of microservices in the same cluster or even in a different one.
+Thinking about a real-world application, in an IoT fleet managements system they can be useful to tag each device sending a similar payload but owned by different tenants, for which we provide a set of common logics but also a more customized additional set of functionalities tailored on the specific needs and requests.
+Ideally, while some common logics could be activated on a public cloud, others, for performance reasons, or for relevance to sensitive data could be located on an edge infrastructure.

 And now let's move on to some practical examples.